 Writer, journalist, and Patron of Humanists UK

 It’s increasingly clear that the conflicting demands of different religious interest groups are placing a huge burden on British society and culture.
 I’m happy to support Humanists UK in campaigning to keep religion out of the public arena and in the private, where it belongs.

-Recent articles in The Independent by Christina Patterson on multiculturalism, religion, and integration that humanists might find of particular interest include:
+Here are some columns by Christina Patterson on multiculturalism, religion, and integration that humanists might find of particular interest:

 – The limits of multiculturalism